Aysha's Story

 Aysha Today

 Watching her dream come true has granted Aysha a unique perspective on her challenges.
-If it were not for her experience with Chiari Malformation, the surgery, and all the procedures that followed, there would not be The Doll For All Corporation.
+If it were not for her experience with Chiari Malformation, the surgery, and all the procedures that followed, there wouldn't be dolls being developed especially for these kids.
 Now she can hardly wait for the day when she can walk into a hospital and place a Just For You!
 Doll that’s been personalized for the child's disabilities, special or medical needs into the arms of the special child who's been waiting for it!

 corner shadow